aurangau/EUSIPCO2025/README.md

 | --- |
 | Figure 7: Performance of XY-Deblur on images from three datasets |

+Figure 7 shows the results of XY-Deblur on images from the three different datasets.
+The first rows shows an image from RealDOF dataset, the second row shows an image from the DPDD dataset and the third row shows an image from the ARK dataset.
+The first column is the GT image.
+The second column is the blurry image.
+The third column is the image restored using $\mathcal{L}$ as a loss.
+The fourth column is the image restored using $\mathcal{L}_\varphi$ as a loss.

 ## References
 [1] Seo-Won Ji, Jeongmin Lee, Seung-Wook Kim, Jun-Pyo Hong, Seung-Jin Baek, Seung-Won Jung, and Sung-Jea Ko, “Xydeblur: divide and conquer for single image deblurring,” in Proceedings of the IEEE/CVF conference on computer vision and pattern recognition, 2022, pp.17421–17430
 [2] Quoc-Thien Ho, Minh-Thien Duong, Seongsoo Lee, and Min-Cheol Hong, “Ehnet: Efficient hybrid network with dual attention for image deblurring,” Sensors, vol. 24, no. 20, pp. 6545, 2024.